andruhon/gaunt-sloth-assistant/README.md

 ## Configuration

-> Gaunt Sloth currently only functions from the directory which has `.gsloth.config.js` and `.gsloth.preamble.review.md`.
+> Gaunt Sloth currently only functions from the directory which has a configuration file (`.gsloth.config.js`, `.gsloth.config.json`, or `.gsloth.config.mjs`) and `.gsloth.preamble.review.md`.
-> Global configuration to invoke gsloth anywhere is in [ROADMAP](../ROADMAP.md).
+> Global configuration to invoke gsloth anywhere is in [ROADMAP](ROADMAP.md).

 Configuration can be created with `gsloth init [vendor]` command.
 Currently, vertexai, anthropic and groq can be configured with `gsloth init [vendor]`.